 Technology continues to grow in popularity and use throughout the nation – and not just in young adults.
 Teenagers are no stranger to technology and many have grown up with a cell phone in their front pocket or backpack.
-It is, therefore, no surprise that technology is often intertwined with young relationships – serving as a main source of communication and, in many cases, a main source of emotional and even sexual connection.
+It is, therefore, no surprise that technology is often intertwined with young relationships – serving as a main source of communication and, in many cases, the main source of emotional and even sexual connection.

 This has led to a new phenomenon known as “sexting” – a term that was coined in the Sunday Telegraph Magazine in 2005 to describe the behavior of America’s youth.
 It has since, however, grown to cover much more than America and countries such as England, Australia and Canada report that they have a similar phenomenon growing with their own adolescents.